Go Green Network

 A Greener Fleet Improves Fuel Economy

 Our fleet operations are working to reduce fossil fuel consumption in a variety of ways, such as using more hybrid and higher mileage vehicles.
 Our goal included a 10 percent increase in fuel economy from 2008 to 2015 for the combined U.S./Canada fleet.
 In Germany, we are using alternatives to gasoline to fuel vehicles, optimizing engines, installing energy saving tires and conducting environmentally friendly driver training to reduce fossil fuel use.
-In Plainsboro, New Jersey, we encourage employees to drive hybrid vehicles by offering drivers prime parking spots and charging stations in Lawrenceville.
+In Lawrenceville and Princeton Pike, New Jersey, we encourage employees to drive hybrid vehicles by offering drivers prime parking spots and charging stations.

 Bristol-Myers Squibb’s engineering group has embraced the green building standards under the Leadership in Energy and Environmental Design (LEED) Green Building Rating System.
 At our biopharmaceutical manufacturing facility in Devens, Massachusetts, we were awarded LEED Gold certification for the laboratory/administration building and LEED Silver certification for the cell culture manufacturing facility.
 The new clinical development and biologics development buildings are being constructed to meet LEED Silver standards.
 Leveraging that experience, green building concepts are now incorporated into the company’s engineering design guidelines, and LEED criteria are considered and implemented, where appropriate, in all projects.
 Visit our Worldwide Facilities page to learn more.